prtksh/Gemini-In-Shell/README.md

 * os (os) - Built-in in most Python environments, used to check if the user's .bashrc file has the GEMINI_API_KEY in it for the program to run.

 ## License
+This project is under the MIT License.
+Check LICENSE for more details.